OlAnty/Xray-router-client/README.md

 > Ensure you fully understand its effects before deploying on production routers.

 Test on a secondary device or virtual instance if unsure.
-The scripts are fully compatible and tested on Debian 11.
+The scripts are fully compatible and tested on Keenetic Giga (with opkg and BusyBox sh) and Debian 11.